breeezzz/local-bitcoins-api/README.md

 ##Local Bitcoins API

-The `lb_api.py` module implements all the existing functionality of the official Local Bitcoins API (see docs for details):
+The `lb_api.py` module implements all the existing functionality of the official Local Bitcoins API (see [the API docs](https://localbitcoins.com/api-docs/) for details):
 - `get_escrows()`
 - `release_escrow(escrow)`
 - `get_ads()`